 When you consider the costs of recruiting and hiring, those figures translate into a lot of money wasted for employers – not to mention the lost time.

-You may wonder – where did it go wrong?
+You may wonder – where did it all go wrong?
 When did these new employees’ feelings turn from excitement upon accepting the job offer to inklings of regret?

 When the first work day and beyond don’t dispel those natural concerns, employees often develop a case of what Scott Erker and others call “employment buyer’s remorse” (or “hire’s remorse”).